 Yes, pitch is THAT important in a high variability lean environment.

-Every Part Every Interval
+aka Every Part Every Interval

-Although your Systems2win value stream map will automatically answer the
+Your value stream map will automatically answer:

-more powerful question:
+What-if scenarios to answer the even more powerful question:

-Some people (incorrectly) try to change the Takt Time for the shared process.
+Some people (incorrectly) try to change the Takt Time for the shared process

 The definition of Takt Time =